Samsung/tizen-docs/docs/application/dotnet/guides/nui/button.md

 };
 ```

-Events do not trigger if the `Disabled` property of the button is set to `true`.

-The `Button` class provides the following properties which modify the triggered events:
+Some button properties can modify the event triggering logic:

+-   If a button's `Disabled` property is `true`, its events are not triggered.
--   If the `AutoRepeating` property is set to `true`, the `Pressed`, `Released`, and `Clicked` events are fired at regular intervals while the button is touched.

-    The interval times can be modified with the `InitialAutoRepeatingDelay` and `NextAutoRepeatingDelay` properties.
+-   While a button is touched, if the button's `AutoRepeating` property is `true`, the `Pressed`, `Released`, and `Clicked` events are fired at regular intervals.
+You can modify the time interval using the `InitialAutoRepeatingDelay` and `NextAutoRepeatingDelay` properties.

-    A togglable button cannot be autorepeated.
+-   If the `Togglable` property is set to `true`, a `StateChanged` event is fired with the selected state.
+-   The `Togglable` and `AutoRepeating` properties cannot both be `true`.
 If the `AutoRepeating` property is set to `true`, the `Togglable` property is set to `false` but no event is fired.

-- If the `Togglable` property is set to `true`, a `StateChanged` event is fired with the selected state.

-For a checkbox, all 4 events are available, though usually only the `StateChanged` event is used to notify when the button changes its state to selected or unselected.

-For a radio button, use the `StateChanged` event to check when the radio button is selected.

 <a name="visuals"></a>
-## Button Visuals
+## Defining Button Visuals

+You can add images or icons to buttons using [visuals](visuals.md).
 Visuals provide reusable rendering logic which can be used by all controls.
-Images and icons are added to buttons using visuals.
+If the button has a text label, it is always shown over the visual.

+To modify a button's appearance, set the visual properties for each state:

-The button's appearance can be modified by setting properties for the various state visuals.
-A control has 3 states: `NORMAL`, `FOCUSED`, and `DISABLED`.
-Buttons have substates: `SELECTED` and `UNSELECTED`.
-Each state and substate needs to have a visual defined for it.
-A visual can be shared between states.
+-   A control has 3 states: `NORMAL`, `FOCUSED`, and `DISABLED`.

-When the button pressed, the `unselected` visuals are replaced by the `selected` visuals.
-The text label is always placed on the top of all images.

-When the button is disabled, the background, button, and selected visuals are replaced by their `disabled` counterparts.
+    When the button is disabled, the background, button, and selected visuals are replaced by their `DISABLED` counterparts.

+-   Button controls also have 2 substates for each state: `SELECTED` and `UNSELECTED`.

+    When a button is pressed, the `UNSELECTED` visuals are replaced by the `SELECTED` visuals.

+A visual must be defined for each state and substate.
+You can share the same visual across multiple states.

-The following example illustrates the toggle button `StateVisuals` property, which has visuals for each state:
+The following toggle button defines its state visuals as an array in the `StateVisuals` property:

 ```
 ToggleButton toggleButton = new ToggleButton();